-Once you choose your team, you can work with them to create a Functional Specification Document, which defines the detailed scope and requirements of the project.
+Once you choose your team, you can work with them to create a Functional Specification Document, which defines the detailed scope and requirements of the web application development project.

-Next, the work on the project will begin and collaboration between you and the team is essential throughout this process.
+Next, the work on the project will begin and collaboration between you and the team is essential throughout this responsive web design process.